 The Sheraton Tel Aviv sits on the famed Hayarkon Street, just feet away from the beach and nearby to Tel Aviv’s business district (as well as several major embassies).
-An easy drive from Ben Gurion Airport, the Sheraton – and Tel Aviv at large – is a fantastic place to begin any trip around Israel.
-Being a beach-front property comes with many perks, not the least of which is a sea view from every room!
+An easy drive from Ben Gurion Airport, the Sheraton Tel Aviv is a fantastic place to begin any trip around Israel.
+Being a beach-front property, there are many perks, not the least: a sea view from every room!

-It’s no surprise this property continues to be among the most popular in Tel Aviv for both leisure and business travelers.
-Its quality of service is apparent in each and every staff interaction, the views from the room are to die for, their meeting facilities are some of the largest in the city and the location is unbeatable.
-From start to finish, you’ll feel taken care of and your every request is almost sure to be fulfilled.
-They are both family friendly and environmentally conscious; both focused on the business traveler and desiring to make every family vacation special.
-Whether your in Tel Aviv for a day or a week, be sure to include this beach-front Sheraton as part of your travel plans.
+Unsurprisingly, this property continues to be among the most popular in Tel Aviv for leisure and business travelers.
+Its quality of service is apparent in each and every staff interaction, the views from the room are to die for, its meeting facilities are some of the largest in the city, and the location is unbeatable.
+You’ll feel taken care of from start to finish, and your every request is almost sure to be fulfilled.
+They are both family-friendly and environmentally conscious; both are focused on the business traveler and desire to make every family vacation special.
+Whether you are in Tel Aviv for a day or a week, be sure to include this beach-front Sheraton as part of your travel plans.